Lady Katherine Grey: Imprisonment

 In 1562, the marriage was annulled and the Seymours were censured as fornicators for "carnal copulation" by the Archbishop of Canterbury.
 This rendered the children illegitimate and thereby ineligible as successors to the throne.
 Nonetheless, this did not stop their being courted as potential heirs to the Crown.

 Final years

-After the birth of Katherine's second child in 1563, the enraged Queen ordered her permanent separation from her husband and elder son.
+After the birth of Katherine's second child in 1563, the enraged Elizabeth ordered her permanent separation from her husband and elder son.
 Katherine was removed to the care of her uncle, Sir John Grey, at Pirgo.
 She stayed there until November 1564, when she was transferred to the charge of Sir William Petre.
 For two years she was in his custody, and probably resided at Ingatestone Hall; then she was removed to the care of Sir John Wentworth (a kinsman of Petre's first wife) at Gosfield Hall, and after seventeen months' confinement there was taken to Cockfield Hall, Yoxford, in Suffolk.

-There, Lady Katherine died fourteen days later on 26 January 1568 at the age of twenty-seven of consumption.
+There, Lady Katherine died fourteen days later on 26 January 1568 at the age of 27 of consumption.
 She was interred at the Cockfield Chapel in Yoxford Church, Suffolk, before her body was moved to Salisbury Cathedral to be buried alongside her husband.